Raúl Castro: Commander in the Cuban Revolution

 Regarding the captured Batista government soldiers, Raúl Castro notes in his war diaries: "All three were brought food and told that they would be released and only their weapons would be kept.
 They had money and watches we needed, but according to our principles, we didn't touch them."
 In the territories under guerrilla control, it created an autonomous structure by establishing hospitals, schools and several material manufacturing plants.
-In 1958, he was also at the origin of the M-26 intelligence services.By October 1958, after reinforcement by Fidel, the brothers had about 2,000 fighters and were operating freely throughout Oriente province.
+In 1958, he was also at the origin of the M-26 intelligence services.

+By October 1958, after reinforcement by Fidel, the brothers had about 2,000 fighters and were operating freely throughout Oriente province.
 In December, while Che Guevara and Camilo Cienfuegos were operating in Santa Clara, Fidel and Raúl's army laid siege to Maffo, capturing it on 30 December.
 Their victorious army then headed to Santiago de Cuba, capital of Oriente province.

 In response to the victory by Che Guevara at the Battle of Santa Clara, the U.S.-backed President Fulgencio Batista fled Cuba in the early morning of 1 January 1959.
 The two Castro brothers with their army arrived on the outskirts of Santiago de Cuba and said their forces would storm the city at 6 P.M. on 1 January if it did not first surrender.
 The commander (Colonel Rego Rubido) surrendered Santiago de Cuba without a fight.
-The war was over and Fidel was able to take power in Havana when he arrived on 8 January 1959.
+The war was over, and Fidel was able to take power in Havana when he arrived on 8 January 1959.

 Raúl's abilities as a military leader during the revolution are hard to see clearly.
 Unlike Che Guevara or Cienfuegos, Raúl had no significant victories he could claim credit for on his own.
-The last operations (which were clearly successful) were conducted with his older brother Fidel present (and in command).
-After Batista's fall, Raúl had the task of overseeing trials and execution of between 30 and 70 soldiers loyal to deposed president Batista who had been convicted of war crimes.
+After Batista's fall, Raúl had the task of overseeing trials and execution of between 30 and 70 soldiers loyal to deposed President Batista who had been convicted of war crimes.

 Political career

 Early political career

 Raúl Castro Ruz was a member of the national leadership of the Integrated Revolutionary PO Organizations (established July 1961; dissolved March 1962) and of the United Party of the Socialist Revolution of Cuba (established March 1962; dissolved October 1965).
 He is also credited with helping shoot down a Lockheed U2 and killing Major Rudolf Anderson.

-He served as a member of the Central Committee of the Communist Party of Cuba and Second Secretary of its Politburo from the Party's formation in October 1965; also as First Vice President of the Cuban Council of State of the National Assembly of People's Power and Council of Ministers when these were established in 1976.
-He was appointed Minister of the Revolutionary Armed Forces when it was founded in October 1959 and served in that capacity until February 2008.
+He served as a member of the Central Committee of the Communist Party of Cuba and Second Secretary of its Politburo from the Party's formation in October 1965; also, as First Vice President of the Cuban Council of State of the National Assembly of People's Power and Council of Ministers when these were established in 1976.